dmx-systems/dmx-documentation/docs/user.rst

 Creating an association
 =======================

-To create an association between two topics you grab the little gray dot at the upper border of one of the topics.
+To create an association between two items you need to connect the dots.
+Start with grabbing the little gray (or blue) dot appearing at the border of the item you want to connect.

 .. image:: _static/create-association-1.png

-Drag it onto the other topic until that topic is highlighted by a blue border.
+Drag the line onto the other item until it is highlighted by a blue border.

 .. image:: _static/create-association-2.png

-Then let go and a rectangle will open that shows you the in-map details of the newly created association.
+Then drop the line to create a new association.
+A rectangle will open that shows you the in-map details of the newly created association.
-Click somewhere into the map to hide the in-map details.
+Click somewhere into the map to hide the in-map details of the new association.

 Note that an association does not necessarily connect two topics:
 You can also create associations between a topic and an association or between two associations.
-To do so, attach an association to the little dot in the middle of the assocation.
+To do so, attach the line to the little dot in the middle of the assocation.

 .. image:: _static/create-assoc-with-assoc.png

 Now what is important is that there are different association types.
-If you just draw a line between two things to create an association you will see a gray line.
-Its association type is just "association".
+The association in this example is of the most generic type called *Association*.
-You can use these associations to visualize that two items are somehow related to each other without being specific about the meaning of the association.
+You can use it to note down that these two items are somehow related but you can't tell anything more specific (yet) about the association.

 .. image:: _static/generic-association.png
     :width: 600

-If you need qualified associations you have to give your associations a meaning.
+If you need specific types of associations you can create your own association types.
-This is explained step-by-step in the section about :ref:`Modeling<user-modeling>`.
+This is explained step-by-step in the section about :ref:`modeling<user-modeling>`.

+..
+If you develop your own application you should always create custom association types for your application.
+This is because users of DMX expect that all associations of type *Association* do not carry any additional semantics.

 Thinking of real-world examples, you will find that there is often more than one association between two things.
-DMX can represent this:
-You can simply create another association between them.
+So DMX lets you create many different associations between two items.

+.. hint:: You can play with different associations resp. association types on our Demo server, e.g. in the `Person and Organizations topicmap <https://demo.dmx.systems/systems.dmx.webclient/#/topicmap/8551>`_.

 .. image:: _static/multiple-assocs.jpg
     :width: 600